 As with most things in life, you should leave some room in your budget for unexpected expenses, and set aside a cash cushion in case things cost more than you estimated.
 As always, it’s especially smart now to have your credit card balances paid down so that you can use them for any large unforeseen trip costs.

 At the same time, you should also look for ways to streamline your spending.
 This will help cover those sudden costs should they arise, or keep extra cash in your pocket if they don’t.
-Maybe you’ll decide to scrimp on one part of your spending in order to splurge on another: on a recent road trip to Nova Scotia, I boiled oodles of ramen noodles and dehydrated flavored rice along the way, then enjoyed lots of fresh Atlantic seafood once we arrived on the coast.
+Maybe you’ll decide to scrimp on one part of your spending in order to splurge on another: on a recent road trip to Nova Scotia, I boiled oodles of ramen noodles and dehydrated flavored rice along the way, then indulged in lots of fresh Atlantic seafood once we arrived on the coast.